 Please complete your application and provide supporting evidence as soon as possible, as funding is allocated on a first come, first serve basis.

 Students who are aged 19 or over when they enrol in September, may be eligible to receive funding towards college costs.
-Application forms are available from College Services or ALT on request, call 01472 875000 or email email@example.com for further information.
+Application forms are available from College Services or our Adult Learning Team on request, call 01472 875000 or email email@example.com for further information.